Modern Western square dance: Games

 Games refer to rule bending games that increase the difficulty of a dance.
 These include dancing with fewer than 8 people in the square, changing partners in the middle of a tip, and changing squares in the middle of a tip.
 Playing games without the permission of the entire square (and often the caller) can be considered extremely rude, and may confuse other squares as well.
 Games can, however, be an excellent tool for improving square dance skills, especially in class or club situations, and often have the function of allowing dancers who otherwise cannot form a complete square to participate in a dance.
 At the advanced and challenge levels, games include dancing phantom (missing one or more dancers), in a hexagon (6 couples in a square, consisting of three head couples and three side couples) or bigons (4 people, each of whom dances their own part and that of their opposite).

 History of modern western square dance

 Traditional western square dance

 Square dance originates from country dances practiced in Great Britain and Ireland dating as far back as the 17th century.
 Several of the dances included in the 1651 book The Dancing Master by John Playford are square dances.
-These dance styles were brought to the United States be European colonists in the 19th century.
+These dance styles were brought to the United States by European colonists in the 19th century.
 The distinctive call format of square dance was invented by black slaves, and when combined with European styles, evolved into traditional square dance, most popular in New England and the Appalachians.
 When people from these regions began settling the West, these evolved into the cowboy dance, a direct predecessor to modern western square dance.